apache/flink/docs/ops/memory/mem_setup_jm.md

 ## Notes for the execution mode

-The configuration options of the described components are relevant only if Flink is either started using the provided *bin* scripts for [standalone](../deployment/cluster_setup.html) and [Mesos](../deployment/mesos.html) deployments or via Flink’s CLI for other containerised deployments ([Kubernetes](../deployment/kubernetes.html) and [Yarn](../deployment/yarn_setup.html)).
+The memory configuration options will be respected if you start Flink via the deployment scripts provided in */bin* or via Flink's CLI.

-If you run Flink locally (e.g. from your IDE) without creating a cluster, then the configuration options of the described components are not applicable.
+If you run Flink locally (e.g. from your IDE) without creating a cluster, then the configuration options of the described components are not respected.